software-architects/software-architects-website/content/blog/2015/02/26/Tri-State-Check-Box-in-HTML-with-AngularJS-and-TypeScript.md

 </div>
 <div class="col-md-4">
     <p><span tri-state-check-box is-three-state="true" is-checked="false">Tri-state check box 3</span></p>
 </div>{% endhighlight %}<p>The next snippet shows how data binding works.
 For each state there is a property in the controller: myBooleanValue1, myBooleanValue2 and myBooleanValue3.
-Each is bound to a checkbox to change the value and a span tag to display the current value.</p>{% highlight javascript %}<div class="col-md-4">
+Each is bound to a checkbox to change the value and a span tag to display the current value.</p>{% highlight xhtml %}<div class="col-md-4">
     <p><span tri-state-check-box is-three-state="true" is-checked="myBooleanValue1">Tri-state check box 1</span></p>
     <p>Check box value: <span ng-bind="myBooleanValue1 == null ? '-' : myBooleanValue1" /></p>
 </div>